battyone/hvision/README.md

     ./bin/hvision thumbnail -i <sequence file path> -o <folder path of the result> -size <thumbnail size in pixel>

+Given a folder of images and number of cluster, generate the corresponding BOW cluster XML file.

+    hvision bowtrainer -i <input path to folder of images> -o <output path for model file> -c <number of cluster>

+Given a folder of labeled images (label is the folder name), generate an HVision sequence file with the label information in the metadata.

+    hvision iseqlab -i <input path to folder of images> -o <output path for sequence file> [-raw]

+###Mappers only jobs

 Find faces on a database of images stored in a sequence file:

     ./bin/hvision findfaces -i <sequence file path> -o <folder path of the result> -m < model XML path i.e. haarcascade_frontalface_alt.xml>

-Blur all images in a database of images stored in a sequence file using Gaussian:
+Blur all images in a database of images stored in a sequence file using Gaussian filter:

     ./bin/hvision gaussian -i <sequence file path> -o <folder path of the result> -size <kernel size> -sigma <gaussian sigma>

-Blur all images in a database of images stored in a sequence file using Median:
+Blur all images in a database of images stored in a sequence file using Median filter:

-    ./bin/hvision gaussian -i <sequence file path> -o <folder path of the result> -size <kernel size>
+    ./bin/hvision median -i <sequence file path> -o <folder path of the result> -size <kernel size>

+Convert all images in a sequence file to a gray images:

+    ./bin/hvision color2gray -i <input path of the sequence file> -o <output path for sequence file>

+Dilate all images in a sequence file

+    ./bin/hvision dilate -i <input path of the sequence file> -o <output path for sequence file>

+Erode all images in a sequence file

+    ./bin/hvision erode -i <input path of the sequence file> -o <output path for sequence file>

+###MapReduce jobs

+Given an HVision sequence file of images and a query image, sort all the images from most similar to least similar to the query image.
+Default is using histogram, but you can specify hist for histogram or surf for SURF.

+    ./bin/hvision imagesearch -i <input path of the sequence file> -q <query image> -o <output path for the result> [-m <hist or surf>]

+Similar to imagesearch but with total sort, so with more than one reducer you can concatenate the multiple sequence files while preserve the global sort.

+    ./bin/hvision imagesearchtotal -i <input path of the sequence file> -q <query image> -o <output path for the result> [-m <hist or surf>]

+Given an HVision sequence file of images and a model XML file (i.e. haarcascade_frontalface_alt.xml), return the number of images that have 0, 1, 2, 3 or more faces.

+    ./bin/hvision facestat -i <input path of the sequence file> -o <output path for sequence file> -m <model path>

+Given an HVision sequence file of labeled images and a BOW cluster file, return an SVM model for each label.

+    ./bin/hvision icbowtrain -i <input path of the sequence file> -cf <BOW cluster file> -o <output path for the result> [-c <cluster count>]